circletron/circletron/readme.md

       - circletron/trigger-jobs
 ```

-2. You may create a `circle.yml` in the root of your monorepo.
+2. Optionally create a `circle.yml` in the root of the monorepo.
 The jobs in this `circle.yml` will always run and any `commands`, `executors` and `orbs` defined in this `circle.yml` will be available in the `circle.yml` of all other subpackages.

-3. Create a `circle.yml` in each subpackage within the monorepo which requires automatiion.
-The jobs in this circle configuration are run only when there are changes in the respective branch to a file within this subpackage or changes to a file in one of its dependents. `conditional: false` may be added to a job to specify that it must always run even when no changes to the subpackage or one of its dependencies is detected.
+3. Create a `circle.yml` in each subpackage within the monorepo which requires automation.
+The jobs in this circle configuration are run only when there are changes in the respective branch to a file within this subpackage or changes to one of the subpackages that it depends on. `conditional: false` may be added to a job to specify that it must always be run.

 4. Optionally create a `.circle/lerna.yml` file to specify dependencies within projects, e.g.